ocramz/cmbnt-test/README.md

         |-- LibSpec.hs
         `-- Spec.hs

-`src/` is the project source library, whereas the server implementation is in `app/`.
+`src/` is the project source library.
+The server implementation is in `app/Main.hs`.

 `test/` contains only unit tests for now (in `LibSpec.hs`).